MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/hybrid-picker-in-the-sharepoint-online-admin-center.md

 - A service application administrator (Full Control) for the User Profile Service.

-- An Microsoft 365 Global Administrator, either with or without multi-factor authentication (MFA) enabled for the account.
+- a Microsoft 365 Global Administrator, either with or without multi-factor authentication (MFA) enabled for the account.

 - Logged into Microsoft 365 and SharePoint Server from a server in your SharePoint Server farm.